French pensions to be re-evaluated

 The €100 ‘inflation bonus’ will be paid to public sector workers at the latest in January; also for jobseekers, people unable to work for health reasons, and students not on grants but receiving contributions towards their accommodation.

-It will be paid from February for retirees with French pension income.
+It will be paid from February to retirees.

 Withdrawing money in a tobacco shop